rssujay/Alex-search-and-rescue-robot/README.md

 Features:
 - TCP/IP with TLS for wireless communications between Pi and laptops
 - UART between Pi and Arduino as well as Pi and Lidar
+- Remote Arduino code reset using RPi GPIO
+- Circuit implementation and cable management with extensive soldering
 - WASD control using ncurses library
 - Bare-metal and interrupt programming for Arduino-controlled subsystems